shiva7919/ecomm/aws_documantaion.md

 - **Infrastructure as a Service:** The infrastructure is provisioned using AWS native services, offering flexibility and control over compute resources.
 - **Monitoring and Alerts:** Integration with Amazon CloudWatch enables real-time monitoring and auto-triggered scaling actions.
 Optional integration with Amazon SNS can be used to send email notifications about system events.

-This project simulates a real-world use case of hosting a customer-facing web application that is expected to handle varying levels of traffic without any manual intervention.
-The application is served through **Apache Web Server** on Amazon Linux, and all configurations are designed to be modular and reusable for other production workloads.

 By following this deployment model, businesses can ensure that their application is always available, responsive, and cost-efficient — regardless of user demand.

 ---